Amelia Earhart mystery: Photo taken too early to be missing pilot

 Since Earhart vanished in 1937 while attempting to become the first woman to fly around the world, dozens of theories have attempted to explain her disappearance.

-The newly released photo, which a former US treasury agent said he discovered in the US National Archives, was claimed to show Earhart and Noonan on the dock at Jaluit Atoll in the Marshall islands.
+The photo, which a former US treasury agent said he discovered in the US National Archives, was claimed to show Earhart and Noonan on the dock at Jaluit Atoll in the Marshall Islands.

 It appeared to add credence to one theory that she was captured by the Japanese army, as the Marshall Islands were administrated by Japan between the two World Wars.